,h3

 Co-founder and CEO of Eat App

-The days of finding restaurants just by walking past them are over.
-Now, people use Google to find places to eat or drink and check the restaurant's descriptions and reviews.
+The days of finding restaurants just by walking past them are over in today's competitive restaurant industry.
+Now, people use Google to find places to eat or drink and check the restaurant’s descriptions and reviews.

 Because of this, having a great restaurant description is more important than ever.
 A well-written description can help your restaurant stand out and attract more customers.